TianyuanC/knowledge-652-13/README.md

 In this webinar, I will cover the following topics:

+-   RN for Web
+-   Navigation
+-   Navigation in React Native
+-   Navigation Events/lifecycle
+-   Navigation Actions
--   React Navigation
+-   Navigation Params
--   Animation
+-   Quick touch on Animation

 They are tentative topics, the real subjects will be decided during this week's one-on-one sessions.